History: 25 Years CD Ortofon, Garrard, Decca, TannoyThe Sound of Tubes and Transistors

 Decca 'Vintage' Horn Loudspeaker

-Decca + McIntosh + Thorens
+DECCA + McIntosh + Thorens

 The image above is of a true vintage audiophile set.
 Vintage because of the McIntosh integrated amplifier and the use of the Decca London Ribbon horn tweeter and Decca Bass chassis in a DIY cabinet.
-The records are played on a simple Thorens TD-160 with original Thorens arm.
-The set is owned by Ralf Löffler from Germany who sent several images to me.

 In several images below you can see the Decca filter, the specifications, images of the Decca woofer, the box opened at the rear, how the unused chambers of the box are damped to prevent unwanted resonances.
 Pictured is also the flow of the sound in the boxes generated by the woofer.
 Finally there are two drawings showing the configuration of the boxes constructed by Löffler.